ejeschke/ginga/doc/index.rst

 Ginga the viewer may be pronounced "ging-ga" (proper japanese) or "jing-ga" (perhaps easier for western tongues).
 The latter pronunciation has meaning in the Brazilian dance/martial art capoeira: a fundamental rocking or back and forth swinging motion.
-Pronounciation as "jin-ja" is considered poor form.
+Pronunciation as "jin-ja" is considered poor form.